straup/whereonearth-aerotropolis/README.md

 integer provider](http://www.brooklynintegers.com/) and assigned a WOE hierarchy (region, country, etc.).

-As of this writing there are no draft quality (ESRI) shapefiles in the `data` directory.
+As of this writing there are draft quality (ESRI) shapefiles in the `data` directory.
 There are also CSV files mapping the various parent-child relationships and the rulesets for naming them.